Crisrod0912/AgenciaViajes/README.md

 # ✈️ Agencia de Viajes

-A relational database solution designed for the management and organization of a travel agency's operations.
-It centralizes structured information to support efficient data handling, reporting, and business intelligence through Power BI.
+A relational database solution designed for the storage, organization, and analysis of travel agency data.
+It centralizes structured information such as customers, reservations, flights, hotels, tours, and payments to support efficient management and decision-making through Power BI.

 ## 📚 Managed Information